emrgcl/IISPowershell/README.md

-# Powerashell Scripts for IIS Management and monitoring
+# Powershell Scripts for IIS Management and monitoring

 ## Summarize-TimeTaken
 Summarizes TimeTaken from IIS logs for specified minute intervals.